WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Methods

 \subsection{Training Objectives}

 Our training architecture comprises two primary objectives.
 The initial objective is to decode fingerprints from the provided images.
-We train a ResNet-50~\citep{resnet}-based fingerprint decoding network, $\mathcal{F}(\cdot):\mathbb{R}^{d_x} \rightarrow \mathbb{R}^{d_\phi}$, as follows:
+We train a fingerprint decoding network $\mathcal{F}(\cdot):\mathbb{R}^{d_x} \rightarrow \mathbb{R}^{d_\phi}$, which is instantiated by ResNet-50~\citep{resnet}, as follows:

 where $\sigma(\cdot)$ refers to the sigmoid activation function, constraining the output of $\mathcal{F}$ to the range $[0,1]$.
-Thus, this loss function effectively amalgamates binary cross-entropy for all bits of the fingerprint.
+Thus, this loss function effectively combines binary cross-entropy for all bits of the fingerprint.
 During training time, fingerprint $\phi$ is sampled from Bernoulli distribution.
-However, during distribution, the model distributor initially samples a user-specific fingerprint $\phi_\alpha$ and subsequently modulates the decoder $\mathcal{D}$ using $\phi_\alpha$.
-The model the user ultimately receives is the fingerprinted decoder $\mathcal{D}(\phi_\alpha, \cdot)$, which solely permits latent input.
+However, after training, the model distributor initially samples a user-specific fingerprint $\phi_\alpha$ and subsequently modulates the decoder $\mathcal{D}$ using $\phi_\alpha$.
+The user will receive the fingerprinted decoder $\mathcal{D}(\phi_\alpha, \cdot)$, which solely permits latent input.

 The secondary objective endeavors to regularize the quality of outputs.
-Ideally, this regularization objective inhibits the decoder $\mathcal{D}$ from compromising image quality while minimizing $L_{\phi}$ in~\eqref{eq:recon}:
+Ideally, this regularization inhibits the decoder $\mathcal{D}$ from compromising image quality while minimizing $L_{\phi}$ in~\cref{eq:recon}:

 $\ell$ represents the distance metric between original images and fingerprinted images.
 For practical applications, we utilize perceptual distance~\citep{lpips} to gauge the perceptual difference between $x$ and $\mathcal{D}(\phi,z)$.